-The UTZ programme allows farmers to implement good agricultural practices while, at the same time, guaranteeing them an improvement in their working conditions and quality of life, as well as protecting the natural resources on which they depend.
+The UTZ programme allows farmers to implement good agricultural practices while at the same time guaranteeing them an improvement in their working conditions and quality of life, as well as protecting the natural resources on which they depend.

-Three references (Kruszynki biscuits with chocolate, and Sottile Gusto tiramisu and profiteroles) were launched in Poland and other two in Portugal (Pingo Doce strawberries covered in white Belgian chocolate and strawberries covered in Belgian milk chocolate).
+Three references (biscuits with "Kruszynki" chocolate, and "Sottile Gusto" tiramisu and profiteroles) were launched in Poland and two in Portugal (strawberries covered in white Belgian chocolate and strawberries covered in Belgian milk chocolate).

 6.5.
-SUPPLIER AUDITS
+Supplier Audits